n0rthface43/Ball/_posts/2024-12-07-Expected-threat.md

 ---
-title: "Using xT on three continents"
+title: "Using xT - and the connection with winning?"
 excerpt_separator: "<!--more-->"
 categories:
   - Player analysis